Jahia/personal-api-tokens/docs/USAGE.md

 }
 ```

-Or, to retrieve the result of the healthcheck, it would be like that:
+Or, to retrieve the result of the health check, it would be like that:

 ```bash
 curl -H "Authorization: APIToken XXXXXXXXXX" JAHIA_URL/modules/healthcheck